About Orlando Latino®

-María is the editor and founder of Orlando Latino®, which she launched in 2009 as a place to voice issues important to Orlando’s Latino community.
+María is the editor and founder of Orlando Latino®, a blog that voices issues important to Orlando’s Latino community.
 She is a political analyst on Latino issues with WFTV-Channel 9, the ABC network affiliate and Orlando’s top-rated TV station.
 She can often be heard discussing current events on Orlando public radio station WMFE-90.7 FM.
 María also serves as first vice president of the League of Women Voters, Orange County chapter.
 (Note: The analysis and opinions in Orlando Latino® are her own.)

 She was editor for more than three years of La Prensa, where María earned the paper seven journalism awards.
 She also worked eight years with the Orlando Sentinel, during which time she launched the newspaper’s Spanish-language weekly edition El Sentinel.
 She has worked in newspapers in Puerto Rico, Nevada and California.